Nico Echavarria Betting Profile: The Sentry - PGA TOUR

 Echavarria's Recent Performances

-- In his last five tournaments, Echavarria has an average finish of 50th.
+- In his last five appearances, Echavarria has an average finish of 50th.

-- He's made the cut in three of his last five events.

-- Echavarria has finished with a score lower than the tournament average in one of his last five tournaments.
+- Echavarria has finished with a score lower than the tournament average in one of his last five events.

-- He has carded an average score of -10 over his last five appearances.
+- He has an average score of -10 across his last five events.

-- Nico Echavarria has averaged 295.3 yards off the tee in his past five tournaments.
+- In terms of driving distance, Nico Echavarria has averaged 295.3 yards in his past five starts.

-- Echavarria is averaging -0.777 in terms of Strokes Gained: Putting in his past five tournaments.
+- Echavarria has an average of -0.777 Strokes Gained: Putting in his past five tournaments.

 Echavarria's Advanced Stats and Rankings